1965 in the Vietnam War: June

-Under Secretary of State George Ball wrote a memo to President Johnson stating, "Ever since 1961 - the beginning of our deep involvement in Vietnam - we have met successive disappointments.
+Under Secretary of State George Ball wrote a memo to Johnson stating, "Ever since 1961 - the beginning of our deep involvement in Vietnam - we have met successive disappointments.
 We have tended to underestimate the strength and staying power of the enemy.
 We have tended to overestimate the effectiveness of our sophisticated weapons under jungle conditions.
 We have watched the progressive loss of territory to Viet Cong control.
 We have been unable to bring about the creation of a stable political base in Saigon."
 Ball advised caution in expanding the U.S. military commitment to South Vietnam.

 Under Operation Arc Light, B-52 aircraft were used for the first time in the Vietnam War.
 Flying out of Andersen Air Force Base, Guam, 27 B-52s dropped 750- and 1,000-pound bombs on a VC stronghold.
 Two B-52s were lost in a mid-air collision.
 An after-action survey found little evidence of VC casualties.
+An ARVN search of the area killed three VC, wounded three more, and took 16 prisoners.